-The processing strategy was largely based on the GPS-only kinematic Precise Point Positioning (PPP) approach (Zumberge 90 et al., 1997) as per Penna et al. (2015), but with important modifications in terms of the software and to permit the inclusion of GLONASS data.
+The processing strategy was largely based on the GPS-only kinematic Precise Point Positioning (PPP) approach (Zumberge et al., 1997) as per Penna et al. (2015), but with modifications in terms of the software and to permit the inclusion of GLONASS data.
 We address PPP in three different modes here: GPS, GLONASS and combined GPS+GLONASS.
-In particular, we use NASA JPL's GipsyX (v1.3), which is a substantial rewrite of the now legacy GIPSY-OASIS code to allow for, amongst other things, multi-GNSS analysis.
+In particular, we use NASA JPL's GipsyX (v.
+1.3), which is a substantial rewrite of the now legacy GIPSY-OASIS code to allow for, amongst other things, multi-GNSS analysis.
 Penna et al. (2015) used GIPSY-OASIS v6.1.2.
-We adopted a PPP so-
+We adopted a PPP solution approach and estimated station positions every 5 minutes with a random walk model introducing estimated optimum between-epoch constraints on coordinate evolution.
+We used the VMF1 gridded troposphere mapping function, based on the European Centre for Medium-Range Weather Forecasts (ECMWF) numerical weather model (Boehm et al., 2006).
+Additionally, ECMWF values for the hydrostatic zenith delay and wet zenith delay were used as a priori values for stochastic estimation of the wet zenith delay as a random walk process with optimum process noise values (Sect.
+4) and tropospheric gradients were estimated as a random walk process (Bar-Sever et al., 1998), with process noise at 0.005 mm/sqrt(s).
+An elevation cut-off angle of seven degrees was applied together with observation weights a function of the square-root of the sine of the satellite elevation angle.